devicehive/devicehive-java-server/README.md

 ./start.sh

 ```
-Run hzstart.sh

-Also ensure that correct value of property hazelcast.cluster.members is installed in
+Run hzstart.sh.
+At this ensure that correct value of property hazelcast.cluster.members is installed in

 `/path/to/devicehive-java-server/devicehive-backend/src/main/resources/application.properties`